hakonanes/kikuchipy-nnum2024/README.md

-conda create --name kp-nnum python=3.10 conda activate kp-nnum pip install -U -r requirements.txt
+conda create --name kp-nnum python=3.10 conda activate kp-nnum pip install -U -r requirements.txt conda install nlopt  # Fials with Python 3.11 on macOS
 ```

 Installation of packages and running of the notebook have been tested to work on a macOS with Apple Silicon with Python 3.10.